 In S3 files are sorted lexicographically.
 One way to make the list operations run faster is to use prefixes in the file names.
 Depending on your expected access pattern you could name your files using a UUID or a combination of a 3-4 character prefix and a timestamp.

 The first pattern would allow you super granular list operations up to 32 characters in precision but it’s likely that it will be more useful to you to be able to have a 2 or 3 character prefix and timestamp.
-This would allow you to do time-based searches while still using a concurrent divide and conquer approach.
+This would allow you to run the

 ls s3://bucket/transaction/000-2018-04 ls s3://bucket/transaction/001-2018-04 ls s3://bucket/transaction/002-2018-04 etc ...